-If you still have peppermint candies leftover, make sure to check out my White Chocolate Peppermint Popcorn and Peppermint Shortbread Cookies.
-They're two holiday favorites that we cant seem to get enough of!
+If you still have peppermint candies leftover, make sure to check out my White Chocolate Peppermint Popcorn, Peppermint Iced Coffee, and Peppermint Shortbread Cookies.
+They're holiday favorites that we can't seem to get enough of!

 Why This Recipe Works

 - The recipe is simple.
 The steps for making these cookies is very simple and easy.
-Measure, mix, scoop, bake, no long chilling times are required!
-From start to finish you can have a batch of cookies ready to eat in just minutes.
+Measure, mix, scoop, and bake.
+No long chilling times are required!
+From start to finish, you can have a batch of cookies ready to eat in just minutes.